Novant8/priv-accept-topics/crawler/README.md

-## Priv-Accept-Topics
+# Priv-Accept-PS

 Accept automatically the Privacy Policies to allow automated measurements of the web as real users experience.
-Priv-Accept visits a URL and uses a heuristic to find and click the accept button on privacy policies.
+Priv-Accept visits a URL and uses a heuristic to find and click the accept (or deny) button on privacy policies.
 It is based on a set of keywords to find the right button/link.

-Additionally, this fork of the project allows to detect the usage of Google's [Topics API](https://developers.google.com/privacy-sandbox/relevance/topics) at the given website by reading the BrowsingTopicsSiteData database saved locally inside Chrome's profile folder.
+Additionally, this fork of the project allows to detect the usage of Google's [Privacy Sandbox](https://privacysandbox.google.com/) APIs at a given website.

 Given a website, the tool accomplishes these tasks:

 * Visits the website with a fresh browser profile
-* Clicks on the Accept button, if one is found
+* Clicks on the Accept (or Deny) button, if one is found
 * Re-visits the URL after the consent is given
 * Stores a rich log files containing metadata on the visits, including all URLs, installed cookies, performance metrics (e.g., OnLoad time) and Topics API data

-### Prerequisites
+## Prerequisites

 You need Python 3 with the libraries specified in the [requirements.txt](./requirements.txt) file.
 They can be installed by running
 ```shell